openstack-archive/murano-specs/specs/newton/approved/application-development-framework.rst

 **onBeforeUninstall**
     * **Arguments:** ``ServerGroup``
     * **Description:** Public handler of the `beforeUninstall` event.
-Empty in the base class, may be overriden in subclasses if some custom pre uninstall logic needs to be executed.
+Empty in the base class, may be overridden in subclasses if some custom pre uninstall logic needs to be executed.

 **uninstallServer**